ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - CUSTOMIZE YOUR OWN TEXT WITH CSS : Setup additional custom styling on the text chat message (note override any other prior property)

-- Image Replacer: This is a passive/background feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems and languages :
+- Image Replacer: This feature for avoid the double portrait when you roll Ability / Skills / Saving Throw / Tools, for now the support is limited to the following systems :

-  -  Dnd5e system with english (en) language
+  -  Dnd5e system

-If you want to add your own system and/or language it's very simple!!! you can just give to me a map of strings key=value of label and image, for a live example check out what i have done for d&d5e with the english language here [ImageReplacer](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/blob/master/src/module/ImageReplacer.ts).
+If you want to add your own system it's very simple!!! you can just give to me a map of strings key=value of label and image, for a live example check out what i have done for d&d5e with the english language here [ImageReplacer](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/blob/master/src/module/ImageReplacer.ts).
 It's ugly but it's simple to integrated.

 ![replacer](./images/image_replacer_feature.png)

 ## Known issue

-- MINOR INCOMPATIBILITY with midi-qol, read the issue [Doing Ability Checks/Saves causes Portrait to revert to Player Token, not Actor/Character token.](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/issues/52), not sure why but i lose information on the 'preCreateChatMessage' hook when midi-qol module is active.

 ## [Changelog](./changelog.md)